Angatar/python_in_bottle/README.md

 This image is provided with 2 TAGS wich are both multi-arch images:

-- **d3fk/python_in_bottle:latest**: is a multi-arch image that is regularly updated for python 3 and Alpine linux versions including packages security fixes.
+- **d3fk/python_in_bottle:latest**: is a multi-arch image that is regularly updated for python 3 and Alpine linux versions including packages & security fixes.
-- **d3fk/python_in_bottle:stable**: is a multi-arch image with fixed versions python 3.11 in an Alpine 3.17.
-This image had a stable behaviour observed in production, so that it was freezed in a release of the code repo and built from the Docker hub by automated build.It won't be changed or rebuilt in the future (the code is available from the "releases" section of this [image code repository on GitHub](https://github.com/Angatar/python_in_bottle)).
+- **d3fk/python_in_bottle:stable**: is a multi-arch image with fixed versions, i.e. python 3.11 in an Alpine 3.17.
+This image had a stable behaviour observed in production, so that it was freezed in a release of the code repo and built from the Docker hub by automated build.
+It won't be changed or rebuilt in the future (the code is available from the "releases" section of this [image code repository on GitHub](https://github.com/Angatar/python_in_bottle)).

 *These multi-arch images will fit most of architectures:*